Deltares/CanOpenFEWS/docs/HowToAccessPasswordProtectedData.md

 Steps to access the data are:

-  1. Contact sandrine.edouard@ec.gc.ca for password specific to this product
+  1. Contact dps-client@ec.gc.ca for password specific to this product

   2. Add the username and password to the global.properties file